-Campbell Scientific's water quality systems for unattended, long-term monitoring provide unmatched versatility and reliability.
-Our systems measure water quality in many natural and industrial environments including streams, watersheds, wells, caves, water/wastewater treatment plants, aquaculture operations, landfills, mine sites and processing plants.
-Key components of our systems include data loggers, sensors, water samplers and communications peripherals, which are customised for each application.Learn more
+Campbell Scientific builds systems for unattended, long-term monitoring of water quality in many natural and industrial environments, including streams, watersheds, wells, caves, water/wastewater treatment plants, aquaculture operations, landfills, and processing plants.
+Our systems include Campbell data loggers and a large variety of sensors and communication peripherals, customized for each application.Learn more

 Powerful on-board instruction sets allow unattended control decisions based on time or conditional events.
 For example, if measured water quality levels are outside a predetermined range, the data logger can actuate water samplers, sound alarms, open valves, actuate injectors, and make a phone call to report conditions.
 The data loggers can easily provide the necessary water sampler control to meet EPA-mandated first-flush and follow-up sample schedules.
 All data is time-stamped and data from event-triggered samples is marked for later analysis.

-The availability of multiple telecommunications and on-site options for retrieving data also allows systems to be customised to meet exact needs.
-Options include: voice-synthesized phone, telephone, mobile, satellite, radio, ethernet, short haul, meteor burst, coaxial cable, and storage module.
+The availability of multiple telecommunications and on-site options for retrieving data also allows systems to be customized to meet exact needs.
+Options include: voice-synthesized phone, telephone, cellphone, satellite, radio, ethernet, short haul, meteor burst, coaxial cable, and storage module.
 Systems can be programmed to send alarms or report site conditions by calling out to computers, phones, radios, or pagers.
 Real-time or historical data can be displayed or processed with Campbell Scientific software.
 Data can also be exported as ASCII files for further processing by spreadsheets, databases, or analysis programs.